Shailesh1808/GenScan/docs/source/contributing.probe.rst

         """
         ...

-We require class docstrings in garak and enforce this requirement via a test required before merging.
+We require class docstrings in genscan and enforce this requirement via a test required before merging.

-Probes must always inherit from ``garak.probes.base.Probe``.
+Probes must always inherit from ``genscan.probes.base.Probe``.
 This allows probes to work nicely with `Generator` and `Attempt` objects in addition to ensuring that any `Buff`s that one might want to apply to a probe are going to work appropriately.

 The ``probe`` method of ``Probe`` objects is where the core logic of a probe lies.